Perl: 2000–2020

-In 2004, work began on the "Synopses"documents that originally summarized the Apocalypses, but which became the specification for the Perl 6 language.
+In 2004, work began on the "Synopses" – documents that originally summarized the Apocalypses, but which became the specification for the Perl 6 language.
 In February 2005, Audrey Tang began work on Pugs, a Perl 6 interpreter written in Haskell.
 This was the first concerted effort toward making Perl 6 a reality.
 This effort stalled in 2006.

-PONIE is an acronym for Perl On New Internal Engine.
-The PONIE Project existed from 2003 until 2006 and was to be a bridge between Perl 5 and Perl 6.
-It was an effort to rewrite the Perl 5 interpreter to run on Parrot, the Perl 6 virtual machine.
+The Perl On New Internal Engine (PONIE) project existed from 2003 until 2006.
+It was to be a bridge between Perl 5 and 6, and an effort to rewrite the Perl 5 interpreter to run on the Perl 6 Parrot virtual machine.
 The goal was to ensure the future of the millions of lines of Perl 5 code at thousands of companies around the world.
 The PONIE project ended in 2006 and is no longer being actively developed.
 Some of the improvements made to the Perl 5 interpreter as part of PONIE were folded into that project.

 On December 18, 2007, the 20th anniversary of Perl 1.0, Perl 5.10.0 was released.
 Perl 5.10.0 included notable new features, which brought it closer to Perl 6.
 These included a switch statement (called "given"/"when"), regular expressions updates, and the smart match operator (~~).

 Around this same time, development began in earnest on another implementation of Perl 6 known as Rakudo Perl, developed in tandem with the Parrot virtual machine.
 As of November 2009, Rakudo Perl has had regular monthly releases and now is the most complete implementation of Perl 6.

 A major change in the development process of Perl 5 occurred with Perl 5.11; the development community has switched to a monthly release cycle of development releases, with a yearly schedule of stable releases.
 By that plan, bugfix point releases will follow the stable releases every three months.